typeorm/typeorm/docs/sequelize-migration.md

 }
 ```

-In TypeORM these models are called entities and you can define them like this:
+In TypeORM these models are called entities and you can define them the following way:

 ```typescript
 import { Entity, PrimaryGeneratedColumn, Column } from "typeorm"